cjwit/banjo_build/banjo_build.md

 With that in mind, here is a rough list of necessary tools and materials.
 I'll give some other useful alternatives below, in case you have access to them.

 When I did this the first time, I didn't have much in the way of tools.
 Just a drill and some similarly basic things.
-Being cheap, I went to Harbor Frieght and bought a handful of things that looked useful.
-Harbor Frieght being what it is, they were hardly useful, but they got the job done.
+Being cheap, I went to Harbor Freight and bought a handful of things that looked useful.
+Harbor Freight being what it is, they were hardly useful, but they got the job done.
 It's been a pleasure replacing those things one by one.
 This is to say, you can get by with super cheap tools on softer wood.
 They don't make the work any easier and certainly don't make it any more pleasurable.

 I've since learned more about hand tools ([this is a good read](https://lostartpress.com/products/the-anarchists-tool-chest)) and have been replacing things one by one with older tools.
 These are still pretty cheap and I'm pretty sure I would have started this way had I known about it as an option.
 [This guy](https://www.hyperkitten.com/HKTC_new/index.php) has some really great stuff and it's worth keeping an eye on his listings.
 The other advice: don't bother with sets of things.
 Spend the same amount and get the one that you need, but of a higher quality.
 Most of these are things that I've since used in everyday life.
 They're good to have around.